KPFranceSAS/integration-channel/docs/user.md

 - export datas to Power BI to provide datas to consume

 ### Pricing
-The app can send prices and promotions prices to the different sale channels setup.
-The promotion prices can be scheduled to help users to manage finely prices
+The app can manage prices and promotions prices to the different setup sale channels.
+The sale channel is a combination of a marketplace and a company, then Amazon.es will be involved in 2 companies that means there will be 2 sale channels for each company.
+For a sku given, users can manage if a product price is enabled on a sale channel and then define is price.
+The promotion system will help users to manage finely promotion prices.

 ## Usage